syncfusion-content/xamarin-docs/Xamarin/SfPopupLayout/AutomationId.md

 ## AutomationId for popup view inner elements

-The below table illustrates the predefined automation values set internally which can be used to identify the SfPopupView elements.
+The below table illustrates the predefined automation values set internally which can be used to identify the PopupView's elements.

 <table>
 <tr>